ahmadawais/sponsor/readme.md

 ## Sponsor

-If you or your company have been benefiting from any of my projects or simply appreciate the awesomeness, I bring to the table, why not consider backing me up?
-I'm committed to sticking around for the long haul, tirelessly advocating for open-source development.
+I ([Ahmad Awais](https://twitter.com/mrahmadawais/)) and my incredible wife ([Maedah Batool](https://twitter.com/MaedahBatool/)) are two engineers who fell head over heels for open source, and then, as fate would have it, for each other.
+You can read more [about me here](https://ahmadawais.com/about).
+Now, listen up!
+If you or your company are utilizing any of our projects or simply adore what I'm doing (who wouldn't?), it's time to put your money where your mouth is.
+Consider backing me, my friend, because I'm here to stay.
+I'm not just any developer, mind you—I'm the advocate that will fight for your right to amazing software. :)

 Now, I don't want to sound too authoritative or anything, but your support would mean the world to me.
 I mean, who wouldn't want to help a talented and passionate developer like myself, right?
 Plus, by backing me, you'll play a crucial role in enabling me to continue doing what I do best – creating amazing projects that make a real difference.